 I wrung my hands like they were a dish towel as I approached my friend.
 The waitress taking orders was irritatingly peppy and I could only hope that she wasn't mine.
 As I sat down across my friend, I dusted the seat trying to postpone the inevitable.

-The wringing of hands shows nervousness about something adding relevant information.
-Although this is similar to flourishing your hand over the seat to dust it off, the difference is that wringing of the hands sets a mood, whereas the flourishing of the hand is just extra detail.
-Any details added to your story should contribute to the overall tone of the story.
+The wringing of hands shows nervousness about something, which adds relevant information.
+Although similar to flourishing your hand over the seat to dust it off, wringing of hands sets sets a mood.
+The flourishing of the hand is just extraneous detail.
+Any details added to the story should contribute to the overall tone.

 Editing Your Writing

 Beware of Using Unnecessary Words: A common mistake many people make is using unnecessary words.
-Therefore, it is important that when you are editing, to take a special read through of your articles to eliminate these extra words.
+Therefore, it is important that when editing, to read through articles to eliminate extra words.
 Some common superfluous words are just, so, that, to name a few.
-If you know these are common extra words that you use, do a search in Windows or other program that you are using for these words.
-The program will scan the words, and then you can read the sentence without the word, and see if the word is necessary.
-Take for example the following:
+Do a search in Windows of these words, then read the sentence without the word, and decide if the word is necessary.
+For example: